Supported Devices

 Optional: you can set a custom avatar by referencing an Avatar Prefab.

-By default a very basicDefaultAvatar
+By default, a basicDefaultAvatar

 is assigned.Enable Teleportation